sidkhuntia/rune/README.md

 - Stage your changes with `git add` or use `--all` flag

 **"API key not found"**
-- Run `gafu --setup` to configure your API key
+- Run `rune --setup` to configure your API key
 - Or set environment variable: `export NOVITA_API_KEY=your-key`

 **"Model not found"**